 Step 4: Notification will be made via email about the outcome of the application.
 If approved, the student will work with the appropriate College administrator as indicated in the approval letter.
 If the application is denied, it can be appealed in writing to the Dean of Student Life.

 Please be advised that approval of an application does not necessarily guarantee the type of housing

 requested and is only applicable for the academic year in which it was submitted.
 Students must

 resubmit a new application and updated medical documentation each year that a request is made.

-The interim Section 504 Officer for the College is Kelly Kraft-Meyer, Dean of Student Life and Academic Success. [email protected].
+The interim Section 504 Officer for the College is Nicole Whitehead, Director of Human Resources and Community Engagement.
+She can be reached at [email protected].
 In this role, she oversees compliance with federal law.
 She is available to all students as a resource and advocate during the accomodation application process.